Smithsonian/caas-aspace-scripts/README.md

 ## Authors

+- Mark Custer - Manager of the Community Applications and Archival Support Team at the Smithsonian Institution
 - Corey Schmidt - IT Specialist at the Smithsonian Institution
-- Mark Custer - Manager of the Community Applications and Archival Support Team at the Smithsonian Institution
+- Lora Woodford - IT Specialist at the Smithsonian Institution

 ## Acknowledgements